 The refreshments arrived within half an hour after takeoff and in super nice quality for such a short flight (under two hours).
 However, I've experienced only the morning flight, and the "lunch menu" is different.

-You see the sandwich?
+See the sandwich?
 It’s not like every other airplane sandwich.
-This one was actually really good!
+This one was really good!

 Besides refreshments, during the flight, you can also order specific alcoholic beverages and snacks from the business class menu within ANA Premium Class.